 Introducing the resource

 A resource is the smallest unit of exchange that ‘makes sense’ in interoperability – such as an observation, a patient or a problem.
-They are roughly analogous to a segment in a v2 message, or a CMET in the v3 world.
+They are roughly analogous to a segment in a v2 message or a CMET in the v3 world.

+The intention is that there will only be a small number of fundamental resources (100-150) that form the building blocks of all FHIR artefacts.

-A resource has the notion of ‘identity’ – something that identifies it as a logical ‘thing’, and will have a location (a URI) where it can be found, which will include both the id and the host where that resource is stored.
+A resource has the notion of ‘identity’ – something that identifies it as a logical ‘thing’ and will have a location (a URI) where it can be found, that will include both the id and the host where that resource is stored.

-A resource is made up of properties, each of which is a particular datatype (like string or CodeableConcept).
-In many resources, a particular property can be one of several different datatypes, though the property of a particular instance of a resource will be only of one of those datatypes.
+A resource is made up of elements, each of which is a particular datatype (like string or CodeableConcept).
+In many resources, a particular element can be one of several different datatypes, though an element occurrence of a particular instance of a resource will be only of one of those datatypes.

 For example, in the Observation resource shown below, the component.value can be a Quantity, a CodeableConcept and a number of others.
 If a specific instance was of type Quantity, then the name of that element would be component.valueQuantity.
 If, in another instance it was a CodeableConcept, then the name of the element would be component.valueCodeableConcept.